Radio Universidad Autónoma de Guerrero: On FM

 On June 19, 2012, the university signed on an FM station without a permit, on 90.7 MHz, around the same time that Chilpancingo's properly licensed radio stations moved to the FM band.

 In 2016, Carmen Aristegui visited the radio station, and one studio was dedicated in her honor.

+2022 seizure attempt and concession

+On February 23, 2022, representatives of the IFT and the National Guard visited Radio UAGro and executed a seizure order against the unauthorized FM operation.
+Local residents and journalists prevented the IFT from dismantling the station's facilities.
+The rector of the UAG, Víctor Wences Martínez, described the seizure attempt as an attack on free speech and university autonomy.

+In September 2022, as part of a filing window with the IFT, the university applied for the available 101.9 MHz frequency in Chilpancingo.
+The state government also applied for the frequency, but as the university applied first, it had priority and was awarded the concession for XHCPEV-FM on August 2, 2023.

 Programming

 Radio UAGro has a generally cultural and public service program format, similar to other university stations.
 It has a high proportion of programs produced in-house as well as content in indigenous languages such as Nahuatl and Mixtec.

 The station is known for opening its microphones to dissident groups and has done so for such parties as Ayotzinapa Rural Normal School students and survivors of the Aguas Blancas massacre.
 As such, where such groups usually have to take other Chilpancingo stations by force, XEUAG has simply ceded time to them.